 A.Kadir Yildirim is a fellow for the Middle East at the Baker Institute.
 His main research interests include politics and religion, political Islam, the politics of the Middle East, and Turkish politics.

-Yildirim’s recently published book, “Muslim Democratic Parties in the Middle East: Economy and Politics of Islamist Moderation,” analyzes Islamist parties' moderation trajectories and the impact of economic liberalization processes on moderation in Egypt, Morocco and Turkey.
-His current book project addresses the comparative effect of religious institutions on religious party evolution in the Middle East and Western Europe; it is tentatively titled "Invoking God: Institutions and Religious Party Evolution in Western Europe and the Middle East."
-He is the recipient of the Smith Richardson Foundation’s prestigious Strategy & Policy Fellows grant in support of this book project.
+Yildirim is the author of two books.
+"Muslim Democratic Parties in the Middle East: Economy and Politics of Islamist Moderation" (2015) analyzes Islamist parties' moderation trajectories and the impact of economic liberalization processes on moderation in Egypt, Morocco and Turkey.
+His forthcoming book, "The Politics of Religious Party Change: Islamist and Catholic Parties in Comparative Perspective," addresses the comparative effect of religious institutions on religious party evolution in the Middle East and Western Europe.
+He is the recipient of the Smith Richardson Foundation’s prestigious Strategy & Policy Fellows grant in support of his second book.

-Yildirim leads two research projects at the Baker Institute.
-In a project funded by the Carnegie Corporation of New York, Yildirim and his colleagues examine pluralism and inclusion in the Middle East since the beginning of the Arab Spring protests.
-In a second project funded by The Henry R. Luce Foundation, he analyzes the relationship between religious authority and U.S. foreign policy in the Middle East, using an experimental survey design.
+Yildirim currently serves as the principal investigator of a study funded by the Henry Luce Foundation on the effects of COVID-19 pandemic on religiosity in the Muslim world.
+Previously, Yildirim led two major research projects at the Baker Institute: In a project funded by the Carnegie Corporation of New York, Yildirim and his colleagues examined pluralism and inclusion in the Middle East since the beginning of the Arab Spring protests.
+In a second project funded by The Henry R. Luce Foundation, he analyzed the relationship between religious authority and U.S. foreign policy in the Middle East, using an experimental survey design.